enejepromise/Ersilia--SolTraNet/README.md

 ## Model Characteristics
-.
-Input: Compound
+* Input: Compound
-.
-Input shape: Single
+* Input shape:
-.
-Task: Regression
+* SingleTask: Regression
-.
-Output: Experimental value
+* Output: Experimental value
-.
-Output shape: Single (Predicted log of solubility of the compound)
+* Output shape: Single (Predicted log of solubility of the compound)

 ## Repository Ogranization
-.  '/notebooks' contains all colab notebooks used
+* '/notebooks' contains all colab notebooks used
-.  '/data' contains all the datasets
+* '/data' contains all the datasets
-.  '/data/input' contains all inputs
+* '/data/input' contains all inputs
-.  '/data/output' contains all outputs generated
+* '/data/output' contains all outputs generated
-.  '/figues' contains all figues generated
+* '/figues' contains all figues generated
-.  '/requirements.txt' contains all requirements
+* '/requirements.txt' contains all requirements

 ## Task 1
 * After reviewing the available models, the decision was made to proceed with the eos6oli model.